sarahgoodwin93/kmc-projects/README.md

 ![am-i-responsive-image](media/README-images/am-i-responsive.png "am-i-responsive-image")

-- Introduction
+# Introduction
 - [Live Site Link](https://kmc-projects-686d2f98b9c9.herokuapp.com/ "KMC Projects deployed site")

 KMC Projects is a real world business founded by Kevin McCaffrey.
-The site has been created to showcase the work and serives that KMC Projects provides, offer an easy contact for clients to get in touch, and a database of products that KMC Projects distributes that clients can purchase.
+The site has been created to showcase the work and services that KMC Projects provides, offer an easy contact for clients to get in touch, and a database of products that KMC Projects distributes that clients can purchase.

 KMC Projects offers a comprehensive range of services tailored to meet the diverse needs of commercial companies in the hydraulic industry.
 From hydraulic design and consultancy to project management and training, they are dedicated to delivering innovative solutions that ensure precision, efficiency, and success.

 They provide a distribution list of hydraulic products.
-Whether you're sourcing components for a new project or replacing parts in existing systems, our inventory ensures that you have access to top-quality products that meet your requirements.
+Whether you're sourcing components for a new project or replacing parts in existing systems, their inventory ensures that you have access to top-quality products that meet your requirements.

-Throughout this README both KMC Projects and Kevin McCaffrey will be referred to as 'the client'.
+Throughout this README both KMC Projects and Kevin McCaffrey will often be referred to as 'the client'.

 ## Table of Contents